dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 19 November 2018

+I read about [Load-Hit-Store](https://en.wikipedia.org/wiki/Load-Hit-Store) delays today: The Wikipedia page says that reading from a  memory address that has just been the target of a store operation, may stall the pipeline until the store has been finished.
+I had a misconception here: I believed that the value that was placed in the store queue would be accessible to the cache before the store had been committed but that was not the case.
+Or, it can be - but it requires store-forwarding which is complicated since the processor must search the store queue for a certain memory address which can be unaligned on x86-processors.

 ## 14 November 2018

 Per Vognsen used labels with small integer values in his assembler for the bitwise project.
 I had never seen that scheme before.
 Sinclair Target mentions in [The Source History of Cat](https://twobithistory.org/2018/11/12/cat.html) that Ken Thompsson used the same kind of labels for his assembler in Unix v7.